vikrampawar/vikrampawar.github.io/_posts/2019-11-30-Go-ecoserver.markdown

 To write to the response writer, we can use the function `Fprintf(w io.Writer, format string, a ...interface{})` in the `fmt` package.

-If we need to check the success of a call and have no other need from a call, we can do the call assign the result to a variable and then check the error all in one line such as ` if err := r.ParseForm(); err!= nil { log.Print(err)}`
+If we need to check the success of a call and have no other need from a call, we can do the call, assign the result to a variable, and then check the error, all in one line such as ` if err := r.ParseForm(); err!= nil { log.Print(err)}`

 {% highlight go%}
 // Start a simple HTTP server that listens on